Cancel anytime

 Core Business Areas

-- Merchandise Sales: Sells a wide variety of merchandise, including groceries, electronics, appliances, clothing, and home goods.
+- Merchandise Sales: This segment includes the sale of a wide variety of merchandise, including groceries, appliances, electronics, apparel, and seasonal items.
+It is the core revenue driver for Costco.

-- Ancillary Businesses: Offers additional services like gas stations, optical services, pharmacies, food courts, and travel services.
+- Ancillary Businesses: Costco operates various ancillary businesses, such as gas stations, pharmacies, optical services, food courts, and travel services.
+These services enhance the value proposition for members.

 Leadership and Structure